Peakboard/peakboard-templates.github.io/_templates/Truck-Assignment-Dashboard/en.md

 layout: article
 title: Truck Assignment
 description:
   - This template offers the possibility to assign different trucks to a certain gate at a certain time.
 The assignment of the trucks is done via the Peakboard web interface.
 There you can store and maintain all data directly on the Peakboard Box.
+If more than 7 gates are specified, the view automatically changes to the next page.
 Upload the visualization to your box and open the web interface to manage your gates and trucks.
 lang: en
 weight: 1000
 isDraft: false